Social Security has existed for 90 years. Why it may be more threatened than ever

-Today, the program provides benefits to almost 69 million Americans monthly.
-It's a major source of income for people over 65 and is popular across the country and political lines.
+Today, the program provides benefits to almost 69 million Americans each month.
+It's a major source of income for people older than 65 and is popular across the country and political lines.

 It also looks more threatened than ever.

 Just as it has for decades, Social Security faces a looming shortfall in money to pay full benefits.
-Since President Donald Trump took office the program has faced more tumult.
+Since President Donald Trump took office in January, the program has faced more tumult.
 Agency staffing has been slashed.
 Unions and advocacy groups concerned about sharing sensitive information have sued.
-Trump administration officials including the president for months falsely claimed millions of dead people were receiving Social Security benefits.
-Former top adviser Elon Musk called the program a potential “Ponzi scheme."
+Administration officials, including the president, have falsely claimed that millions of dead people were receiving Social Security benefits.
+Former top adviser Elon Musk said the program was a potential “Ponzi scheme."

 Trump and other Republicans have said they will not cut Social Security benefits.
-Yet the program remains far from the sound economic system that FDR envisioned 90 years ago, due to changes made — and not made — under both Democratic and Republican presidents.
+Yet the program remains far from the sound economic system that Roosevelt envisioned, due to changes made — and not made — under both Democratic and Republican presidents.

 Here’s a look at past and current challenges to Social Security, the proposed solutions and what it could take to shore up the program.